FC Karpaty Lviv: Winning the Soviet Cup

-In the second half the Ukrainians broke the course of the game flow and two goals from Lykhachov and Bulhakov put the Lions ahead.
+In the second half the Ukrainians broke the course of the game flow, and two goals from Lykhachov and Bulhakov put the Lions ahead.
 Near the end of the game the Rostov team scored another goal, but it was given offside.
 The match referee, without consulting his assistants, initially allowed the goal and the Russians ran joyfully towards the center of the field.
 However, a moment later, he noticed the raised flag from Härms who had identified an offside and reversed his decision, awarding the victory to Lviv.

 In the following season, Karpaty's first opponent in the UEFA Cup Winners' Cup was Romanian Steaua București that, led by István Kovács, advanced on a 4–3 aggregate.

 Soviet Top League (1970–1977)

 In 1970–77 and 1980, Karpaty played in the Soviet Top League.
 Karpaty's best achievement was 4th place in 1976.
-Karpaty placed 4th twice that year since the season was split into 2 separate championships (spring and fall).
-Karpaty were primed to win silver that season, but an unexpected loss in their last home game to Zenit Leningrad pushed Karpaty back into 4th place.
+Karpaty placed 4th twice that year since the season was split into two separate championships (spring and fall).
+Karpaty were primed to win silver that season, but an unexpected loss in their last home game to Zenit Leningrad pushed Karpaty back into fourth place.

-While playing in the Soviet First League in 1979, Karpaty were close to repeating their 1969 achievement, when they met Dynamo Moscow in the USSR Cup semi-final.
+While playing in the Soviet First League in 1979, Karpaty were close to repeating their 1969 achievement, when they met Dynamo Moscow in the Soviet Cup semi-final.
 The match, which was played in Moscow, went into overtime with a 1–1 score with Dynamo prevailing in the end, scoring a penalty kick in extra time.